-In addition to the requirements to obtain consent from the company, administrative authorities, or third parties there are several additional issues to be considered in the case of transactions involving individuals.
+In addition to the requirements to obtain consent from the company, administrative authorities or third parties, there are several additional issues to be considered in the case of transactions involving individuals.

 Consent of spouse

-- a party to the transaction (either the seller or the buyer) is a married individual, and
+- A party to the transaction (either the seller or the buyer) is a married individual, and

-- the subject of the transaction (if the individual is the seller) or the funds applied to the purchase price (if the individual is the buyer) are part of the joint marital assets of the party and his or her spouse.
+- The subject of the transaction (if the individual is the seller) or the funds applied to the purchase price (if the individual is the buyer) are part of the joint marital assets of the party and his or her spouse

 In the case of an asset deal, particularly where the subject of the transaction is an enterprise or real estate, under Art.
 37 §1 of the Family and Guardianship Code the lack of spousal consent may result in the invalidity of all or part of the transaction.

 With respect to a share deal, consent of the spouse is not a condition for the validity of the transaction, but it should be pointed out that lack of such consent may significantly impede or prevent altogether enforcement of claims against the spouse who is a party to the transaction (e.g. for contractual penalties in the sale agreement or warranty claims for defects).
-This results from limitations in satisfying claims out of the joint assets of spouses where one spouse incurs an obligation without the consent of the other spouse, as specified in Family and Guardianship Code Art.
+This results from limitations on satisfying claims out of the joint assets of spouses where one spouse incurs an obligation without the consent of the other spouse, as specified in Family and Guardianship Code Art.
 41.

 The consent by the spouse generally requires the same form as that provided for the transaction affected by the consent.
-In order to avoid doubts as the authenticity of the consent, however (i.e. to be sure it is given by the right person), it is in the interest of the other party to the transaction for the consent to be issued in all cases in a form at least as rigorous as a notarised signature.
+In order to avoid doubts as to the authenticity of the consent, however (i.e. to be sure it is given by the right person), it is in the interest of the other party to the transaction for the consent to be issued in all cases in a form at least as rigorous as a notarised signature.

 Under Family and Guardianship Code Art.
 38, a transaction concluded with an individual involving assets or rights specified in Art.
-37 §1 will be effective notwithstanding the lack of spousal consent if the other party acted in good faith (e.g. did not know and could not know that the party was married).
+37 §1 will be effective notwithstanding the lack of spousal consent if the other party acted in good faith (e.g. did not know and could not have known that the party was married).
 Regulations concerning protection provided to a good-faith purchaser (Civil Code Art.
 169 ff.) will apply as relevant.

 Consent of co-owner